 Heath: Our guests this week are Jim and Caroline Newheiser.
 They are counselors certified with ACBC.
-Jim is actually a fellow with ACBC and is a board member and he is also the executive director of IBCD, the Institute for Biblical Counseling and Discipleship in southern California.
-We are happy they are here with us […]
+Jim is actually a fellow with ACBC and is a board member and he […]

 You are browsing archives for